yegor-vin/Engeneering-methods--semester-project/README.md

 # About diagrams
-Created using Umbrella (came by default with KDE)
+Created using Umbrello (came by default with KDE)